FAQ - Frequently Asked Questions

 Q. What is "Night Checks"?

 A. Night Checks is the last thing we do before we go to bed every night.
-We check every horse on the property one last time, make sure they ate their dinners, top up their water buckets, check stable rugs & blankets, feed a hay snack, pass around carrots & mints, and secure the barns.
+We check every horse on the property one last time, make sure they ate their dinners, top up their water buckets, check stable rugs & blankets, feed a hay snack, pass around carrots & treats, and secure the barns.
 It is our way of making sure the horses are safe & sound, happy & healthy, and tucked in for the night.